The64thGamer/cheeseepedia/content/kt742m6fke5d27ll/content.md

-The ***Chet Faddikins (Animatronic)*** was an animatronic character built by [Creative Engineering] for the [Bear Country Jubilee] which was sold to Morey's Piers and Americana Amusement Park.
+The ***Chet Fattykins (Animatronic)*** was an animatronic character built by [Creative Engineering] for the [Bear Country Jubilee] which was sold to Morey's Piers and Americana Amusement Park.
 He is most likely a parody of country rock guitarist, Chet Atkins.

 ## History